Pirate-Crew/IPTV/README.md

 # IPTV

+## Disclaimer

    This program is just a demonstration.
 DO NOT USE IT FOR PERSONAL purpose

 ## What is this?

-IPTV is a simple python script that let you crawl the search engines in order to fetch those sites that stream illegal tv programs.
+IPTV is a simple python program that let you crawl the search engines in order to fetch those sites that stream illegal tv programs.

 This script leverage the fact the a lot of those sites use the same CMS to create the web application and sharing the service, behind a CMS there's always some exploits.
-We are using one simple exploit to grab and crawl the site's url and use for our purpose.
+We are using one simple exploit to grab and crawl the site's url and use for our purpose, we have discovered a lot of those exploits.

 ## Ethical Dilemma

 Even though those services are illegal, stealing from a thief is still stealing.

+Using this program for your personal use is illegal.

 ## External dependencies